Unidata/git-recipes/faq.md

 Q: How do I make git ignore mode changes (chmod)?

 A: From inside your git repo `git config core.filemode false`

+Q: How do I prune branches that no longer exist remotely

+A: `git remote prune`